leomaine/prework-study-guide./README.md

 ## Description

-This project will guide me through bootcamp
+This project will guide me through bootcamp, showing me some basics of HTML, CSS and Javascript

 ## Table of Contents (Optional)